 Public Hours & Admission:

-Wednesday, Friday & first and third Saturdays: Noon to 4pm.
+The Resource Center is open Wednesday, Friday & first and third Saturdays: Noon to 4pm.

-The Center is closed Maryland State holiday weekends.
+Closed on Maryland State holiday weekends.

 Admission to the Resource Center is free; this does not include access to the museum’s galleries.